dhamofficial/angular-rules-engine/README.md

 These are features that are already in the works:
 + Support for Xor rules.
 + Early exit on rule evaluations on first rule violation.
-+ Early exit on rule evaluations on first true evalation.
++ Early exit on rule evaluations on first true evaluation.

 # Getting Started :: New Angular 2 Application
 1. Create a new Angular 2 project using the Angular CLI
 2. Use NPM to install the package: `npm install --save angular-rules-engine`
 3. Run npm install.
-This will retrive the package and add it to the node_modules folder.
+This will retrieve the package and add it to the node_modules folder.
 Any dependencies used by the package will also be downloaded and installed.

 ## Getting Started :: Using the Angular-Rules-Engine
 There are only (4) steps to use the angular-rules-engine.